mrjxtr/Tokyo_AirBnb_Analysis_Project/README.md

 4. Which room types are most popular in these top 10 neighborhoods?

-5. Which neighborhoods would you recommend to be the best for Airbnb startups.
+5. Which neighborhoods would you recommend to be the best for Airbnb startups?

 ### Tools used (Tech Stack) 🛠 <a name="Toolsused"></a>